Exceptional surgeries on alternating knots: Introduction

 In Section \ref{sec.codes}, we will explain our main code \texttt{fef.py} (short for \underline{f}ind \underline{e}xceptional \underline{f}illings) that rigorously ensures the non-existence of non-trivial exceptional surgeries of certain type.
 The code and the outputs of the program are downloadable from \cite{Webpage}.
-We will explain the procedure of our codes in detail, including information about computation environments used during our computation.
+We will explain the procedure of our code in detail, including information about computation environments used during our computation.
 Our program is essentially based on the technique developed in \cite{MartelliPetronioRoukema}\footnote{Recently, they updated their paper and code to use our technique.
 See Version 2 of \cite{MartelliPetronioRoukema}.}.
-However, to obtain mathematically rigorous computations, we improved their codes using verified numerical analysis based on interval arithmetics.
+The code for the first version of \cite{MartelliPetronioRoukema} did not account for round-off error properly.
+To obtain mathematically rigorous computations, we improved their code using verified numerical analysis based on interval arithmetic.
 Some fundamentals about such methods will be given in Appendix \ref{ape.A}.
 The key step to show that the links have no exceptional surgeries is to prove the hyperbolicity of a given manifold rigorously.
 A technique to prove the hyperbolicity via computer has been developed in \cite{HIKMOT} by the team containing the authors of this paper.

 Actually our computer assisted part of the proof of Theorem \ref{MainThm} can be adapted to provide the final step needed to classify all exceptional surgeries on hyperbolic arborescent knots.
 In Appendix \ref{ape.B}, applying our method of obtaining a complete classification of exceptional surgeries on a given hyperbolic link, we show that the Montesinos knots $M (-1/2, 2/5, 1/(2q + 1))$ with $q \ge 5$ have no non-trivial exceptional surgeries.
 This gives the final step in a complete classification of exceptional surgeries on arborescent knots.
+We remark that these computations can be done without using the super-computer ``TSUBAME''.

 \begin{remark} We here remark that prime alternating knots are known to be all hyperbolic except for $(2,p)$-torus knots, that is, knots isotoped to the $(2,p)$-curves on the standardly embedded torus in $S^3$.
 Actually Menasco showed in \cite[Corollary 2]{Menasco1984} a non-split prime alternating link which is not a torus link has the complement admitting a complete hyperbolic structure of finite volume, and Murasugi showed in \cite[Theorem 3.2]{Murasugi1958} that the torus knots of type $(2,p)$ are only alternating knots among all torus knots by calculating Alexander polynomials.
 Also note that a purely geometric proof of the latter was obtained by Menasco and Thistlethwaite \cite[Corollary 2]{MenascoThistlethwaite1992}. \end{remark}